ostcrom/wordsquirt/README.md

 # wordsquirt ✒️💦
- Python based text snippet expander for macos.
+ Python3 based text snippet expander for macos.
 My grandfather used to call writing implements "word squirters".
 Written in Python for macOS.

 ## Python Package requirements (one day I'll learn to package my software):